 It’s different from a traditional marketing strategy in the sense that it’s more focused on the short run, rather than the long run.
-A marketing strategy is focused on communicating the value proposition over a defined period of time, whereas the focus of a GTM plan is new product launch.
+A marketing strategy is focused on communicating the value proposition over a defined period of time, whereas the focus of a GTM plan is new product launches.

 The PMM is responsible for creating and executing a solid GTM plan for a new product.
-This entails a of things, including:
+This entails a lot of things, including:

 4. Specify the Value Proposition, Positioning, and Messaging

 Based on the initial research, the product marketing manager first specifies the exact value proposition of the new product.
 This could be a feature, a benefit, or any other intrinsic value that makes the product attractive in the eyes of the target audience.

 After that, the PMM specifies the positioning – which is basically the mental space that they want their product to occupy in the of their target audience.
 In other words, it’s how you’d want your customers to distinguish between you and your competitors.

 Thirdly, the PMM – based on the positioning, values, and other key factors – works on developing the messaging.
 It’s basically a list of key messages that a brand wants to use to communicate with the target audience to capture its interest.

-By taking lead on the value proposition, positioning, and the messaging, the PMM sets the foundation for the GTM.
+By taking lead on the value proposition, positioning, and messaging, the PMM sets the foundation for the GTM.